Syllabus

 Approximately 5 homework assignments will be assigned throughout the semester, one per course module (plus an initial homework to build or refresh programming and debugging skills).
 The homework assignments are more in-depth problem sets involving the modeling (derivation and implementation) and analysis of one or more environmental systems problems.

 You will generally have two class weeks to work on an assignment.
-This is intended to provide you enough time to work on the problem and debug and evaluate your code (including troubleshooting any technical problems); these are not excuses for late submission.
-Each homework assignment will build on material from the prior classes and possibly from the day the homework is assigned, but no later.
+This is intended to provide you enough time to work on the problem and debug and evaluate your code (including troubleshooting any technical problems); these are not reasons for late submission.
+Each homework assignment will build on material from the prior classes and possibly from the day the homework is assigned.

 Some notes on assignment and grading logistics:

 • Homework assignments will be distributed using GitHub Classroom.
-While GitHub use is not required for the class aside from accepting and cloning assignments, students are encouraged to update their GitHub repositories as they work on the assignments; this helps with answering questions and gives you a backstop in case something goes wrong and you can’t submit your assignment on time.
+While GitHub use is not required for the class aside from accepting and cloning assignments, students are encouraged to update their GitHub repositories as they work on the assignments; this helps with answering questions, keeping solutions synced across groups, and gives you a backstop in case something goes wrong and you can’t submit your assignment on time.

-• Homeworks are due by 9:00pm Eastern Time on the designed due date.
-Your assignment notebook (which include your writeup and codes) should be submitted to Gradescope as a PDF with the answers to each question tagged (a failure to do this will result in deductions).
+• Homeworks are due by 9:00pm Eastern Time on the designed due date (usually a Thursday).
+Your assignment writeup should be submitted to Gradescope as a PDF with the answers to each question tagged (a failure to do this will result in a non-negotiable 10% point deduction).
+All students in a group are responsible for ensuring that the student who submits the assignment for their group tags each question, as all will have points deducted if this is not done.

 • A meta-rubric is provided on the website, under the Homework page.
 These are not customized for each assignment but the principles will apply generally.